On Jan. 8, 2021, classical singer Julia Bullock joined music journalist Steven Winn via Zoom in SFCV's interview series.

-American classical singer Julia Bullock is “a musician who delights in making her own rules” (New Yorker).
+American classical singer Julia Bullock is “a musician who delights in making her own rules” (The New Yorker).
 Combining versatile artistry with a probing intellect and commanding stage presence, she has, in her early 30s, already headlined productions and concerts at preeminent arts institutions around the world.
-Also an innovative curator in high demand, she holds notable positions including collaborative partner of Esa-Pekka Salonen in 2020-21, his inaugural season as Music Director of the San Francisco Symphony; opera programming host of the new broadcast channel All Arts; founding core member of the American Modern Opera Company (AMOC); 2018-19 Artist-in-Residence at New York’s Metropolitan Museum of Art; 2019–20 Artist-in-Residence of the San Francisco Symphony; and 2020–22 Artist-in-Residence of London’s Guildhall School.
+Also an innovative curator in high demand, she holds notable positions that include collaborative partner of Esa-Pekka Salonen in 2020–2021, his inaugural season as music director of the San Francisco Symphony; opera programming host of the new broadcast channel All Arts; founding core member of the American Modern Opera Company (AMOC); 2018–2019 artist-in-residence at New York’s Metropolitan Museum of Art; 2019–20 artist-in-residence of the San Francisco Symphony; and 2020–2022 artist-in-residence of London’s Guildhall School.
 Bullock is a prominent voice of social consciousness and activism.
 As Vanity Fair notes, she is “young, highly successful, [and] politically engaged,” with the “ability to inject each note she sings with a sense of grace and urgency, lending her performances the feel of being both of the moment and incredibly timeless.”
 Honored as a 2021 Artist of the Year and “agent of change” by Musical America, Bullock gave a Tiny Desk (Home) Concert in NPR Music’s special quarantine edition of the series in December; NPR’s Tom Huizenga characterized it as “among the most transcendent musical moments I've experienced this year.”